lykhoanam/todo-list-deploy-Docker-compose/README.md

-# A Simple Todo List App powered with LocalStack and Mongo
+# How to build and test Cloud applications with LocalStack and Docker

+This repo contains the sample application for [Building and testing Cloud applications with LocalStack and Docker guide on Docker Docs](https://github.com/ajeetraina/todo-container-supported).
-A Todo List application that allows developers to upload images to S3-emulated LocalStack and add task lists to Mongo.
+This simple to-do List application allows developers to upload images to S3-emulated LocalStack and add task lists to the local MongoDB database.

+Notice: This sample repo is intended to support the guide mentioned above.
+As such, the application code is purposely kept simple to keep the focus on the guide's content and should not be considered production ready.

 ## Tech Stack